group with the mountain bikes ready for the malaga pass

 • Refillable water bottle

-• Swimwear and towel (for the hot springs in Aguas Calientes)
+• Bathing suit and towel (for the hot springs of Aguas Calientes)

 • Flashlight